PX4/NuttX/misc/buildroot/configs/README.txt

      sure that you have installed both the libraries and the header files.
      They may be located in separate packages."

+   Version 4.5.x and beyond also require the MPC package.

    You should try your package manager for whatever Linux version you are using first.
 The header files are normally included in versions of the packages that have "-devel" in the package name.